NCRD Housing Needs Assessment

 - Community Consultation: Our consultant will be meeting with key stakeholder groups such as the development community, First Nations, seniors’ organizations, residents’ associations, industry leaders, and real estate professionals.
 These meetings will take place from June to August of this year.
 These will ideally be held in person if possible, but due to ongoing Covid-19 public health orders some will also be completed by video conference.

-- Public Engagement: Our consultant will also host a series of public meeting opportunities, hosted in all four areas, to gather feedback from the public on the unique housing challenges faced in the North Coast.
+- Public Engagement: Our consultant is hosting a series of public meetings, hosted in all four areas, to gather feedback from the public on the unique housing challenges faced in the North Coast.
 These sessions will take place from July to September and will be designed to allow for the maximum opportunity to safely meet in person with respect to Covid-19 public health orders (outdoors, smaller groups etc).
 We will continue to follow the public health officers’ advice and, if necessary to ensure safety, feedback will also be gathered using electronic means.
-Information on the dates and locations of these sessions will be published here in late June 2021.
-Please check back again for further details.
+Information on the dates and locations of these sessions have been published on our News page.
+Please see below for further details.

 - Survey: Our online survey is now open.
 We would appreciate it if members of the public would complete the survey to share their feedback on housing, whether or not you are able to attend a public meeting.
 The survey will be open until July 31, 2021.